 Using specialized neural networks, the system carefully separates the audio into distinct foreground and background stems while preserving the acoustic quality of each component.

-Throughout this process, you can monitor the status of your separation task by polling the /audio-separation/{task_id}
+Throughout this process, you can monitor the status of your separation task by polling the /audio-separation/{task_id} endpoint with the task_id provided in your initial response.

 Let’s examine how to initiate an audio separation task using Python: